CleverCloud/documentation/content/doc/find-help/faq.md

 Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization and app in the left column.
 Then click on the application name and select **Overview**.
 Click on the **Stop** button to stop your app.

-## What type fof content can I deploy?
+## What type of content can I deploy?

 Please refer to our Terms and Conditions, article 6, *Obligations and responsibilities of the client*.